The different types of sea kayaking

 Four Natures

-Much wider than rivers, rivers require the use of a sea kayak in order to navigate more easily, again possibly against the current and wind.
+Much wider than rivers, rivers require the use of a sea kayak to navigate more easily, again possibly against the current and wind.
 However, river kayaks are not the most suitable for rivers, as they have a smaller, oval-shaped structure than sea kayaks and are designed to move more easily and quickly over obstacles such as rapids or rocks, something that is of little use on a river.

 Whether it's a decked or sit-on-top kayak, depending on navigation conditions, you'll have a great time sea kayaking on your next river adventure:

-Sea kayaking trip to the Paklinski islands, Hvar, Croatia
+Sea kayaking trip to the Paklinski Islands, Hvar, Croatia

 Pathseakers